charudatta10/charudatta10/README.md

 Explore my contributions to open-source projects, read my blog posts, check out my portfolio, and see how I'm leveraging technology to create innovative solutions.
 Let's connect and collaborate on exciting projects!

-🖥️ See my portfolio at [portfolio](https://charudatta10.github.io/portfolio/).

-✉️ You can contact me at Korde.charudatta@gmail.com.

 ## 🕮 Learning & Interests

 - FPGA Technologies: Expanding my knowledge and skills in Field-Programmable Gate Arrays.